Posted by Pam Reihs ● February 13, 2020

 What did not change?

-Life insurance policies were NOT added to the revised model.
-New York’s Regulation 187 (Reg 187) took effect for annuity sales in August 2019, and for life insurance sales February 1, 2020.
-Reg 187 added a consumer best interest standard to its previous non-NAIC interpretation of annuity suitability, and now also includes the sale of life insurance.
-Reg 187 applies to both new recommendations and in-force transactions.
+Unlike updates made to the New York producer training requirements, The NAIC did not include life insurance products or contract/policy transactions in their 2020 revisions to the model law.
+New York Regulation 187 (Reg 187) took effect for annuity sales in August 2019, and for life insurance sales February 1, 2020.
+Reg 187 added the consumer best interest standard to its previous non-NAIC interpretation of annuity suitability, included the sale of life insurance policies.
+Of major note, Reg 187 applies to both new recommendations and in-force transactions.
 The NAIC chose not to add life insurance products to its model law, and after much debate, did not add in-force policy transactions.

-The new producer and insurer obligations are enforceable at the time the recommendation is made, and specific language was added to clarify that the “care obligation” does not mean a producer has an ongoing monitoring obligation unless “such an obligation is separately owed under the terms of fiduciary, consulting, investment advising, or financial planning agreement between the consumer and the producer.”
+Under the NAIC model, producer and insurer obligations are enforceable at the time the recommendation is made.
+Specific language was added to clarify that the “care obligation” does not mean a producer has an ongoing monitoring obligation unless “such an obligation is separately owed under the terms of fiduciary, consulting, investment advising, or financial planning agreement between the consumer and the producer.”

 How did Suitability become a Best Interest standard?